Frank T. McAndrew, Ph.D.

 (Colleen), and a dog named Audrey Hepburn.

-archivist.
-She is a graduate of Misericordia University.
+a graduate of Misericordia University.

-member of the U.S. Intelligence Community.
-Tim's spouse, Rose Dunphy McAndrew,
+Tim is a member of the U.S. Intelligence Community.
+Tim's spouse, Rose Dunphy McAndrew, earned a doctorate in

-amusement parks, and playing online games with her friends.
+Swift, and playing online games with her friends.

-* Maura has degrees from Macalester College & the University of Pittsburgh.
-She is a writer,
+* Maura has degrees from Macalester College & the University of Pittsburgh, and she studied at UCD in Dublin,

-musician, media specialist, and adjunct instructor at the University of Oklahoma where her spouse, Robert Bailey, is an Associate Professor of Art History.
+Ireland.
+She is a writer, musician, and adjunct instructor at the University of Oklahoma (OU) where her spouse, Robert Bailey, is a Professor of Art History.
+Maura is a program coordinator for study-abroad at OU where she is

-wild.
 (Click on the elephant to see pictures of an elephant attacking my car.)

 Research Interests